Beautiful Gardens of Provence: Visitor Guide

 Visitor Guide to the Alpes de Haute Provence

-While this is not technically a garden, Andy Goldsworthy’s Refuge d’Art Hiking Trail near Dignes-les-Bains is worth a detour.
-This artistic collaboration between Goldsworthy and the Musée Gassendi results in several hikes along L’art en chemin.
+While this is not technically a garden, Andy Goldsworthy’s Refuge d’Art Hiking Trail, located in Dignes-les-Bains, is worth taking a detour for.
+This artistic collaboration between Goldsworthy and the Musée Gassendi results in several hikes along the route of L’art en chemin.
 It takes roughly 8-10 days to complete the 150 kilometres, and each hike promises fabulous landscapes and contemporary art.
 The hiking is suitable for individuals of mid-level ability.
 The trails are signposted and easy for anyone interested in self-guided experiences.

 Goldworthy's Refuge d'Art Hiking Trail Provence